 Randy (Ronaldo) de Guzman

-Randy is a Master of Tennis for Performance as certified by Professional Tennis Registry (PTR); certified for Performance and Adult Development.
-He is also Head Coach at Gonzaga College High School, the team has been undefeated since 2019.
+Randy is a Master of Tennis for Performance, certified by the Professional Tennis Registry (PTR); he is also certified for Performance and Adult Development.
+He is the Head Coach at Gonzaga College High School, the team has been undefeated since 2019.
 Coach de Guzman was named 2019 Tennis Coach of the Year by The Pigskin Club of Washington, Inc.

 Joel is a PTR Professional and began teaching tennis in 2004.
 Born and raised in Manila, Philippines, Joel was a former top 25 junior in the 18 & under national rankings.
 He immigrated to the United States in 2001 and was ranked in the top 25 Men’s Open division in the Mid-Atlantic.
 Joel continues to have love for the sport through teaching and playing.